Manitoba

 Rationale

 The current reality of education in Manitoba poses a number of challenges for learners – particularly those located in rural and northern communities.
 Low student enrolment and shortages of teachers with specific subject expertise can limit accessibility to senior years courses.
 These factors present challenges for schools as they endeavour to provide learners with a range of course offerings that enable them to meet graduation requirements, explore areas of interest, and meet specific needs.
 Similar challenges also exist for adult learners and school-aged non-attending students (any school-aged learner not currently enrolled in a Manitoba School).
-To mitigate these factors, Manitoba Education continually seeks ways to create more opportunities for learner success, through relevant and engaging distance learning options.
+To mitigate these factors, Manitoba Education and Early Childhood Learning continually seeks ways to create more opportunities for learner success, through relevant and engaging distance learning options.

-Top
+Top of page

 • leading the development and renewal of WBCs and resources to reflect effective pedagogical practice for distance learning, to provide congruence with Manitoba curriculum and to support learning and engagement